Mountain oriole

-The mountain oriole (Oriolus percivali), is a species of bird in the family Oriolidae.
-It is found in central and eastern Africa from eastern Democratic Republic of Congo to central Kenya and western Tanzania.
+The mountain oriole (Oriolus percivali) is a bird species in the family Oriolidae.
+It is native to the Albertine Rift montane forests, Uganda and Kenya.
 Its natural habitats are subtropical or tropical moist montane forests.

 Taxonomy and systematics

 The mountain oriole has been considered by some authorities to be a subspecies of the black-headed oriole or the black-winged oriole.
 Alternate names for the mountain oriole include the black-tailed oriole, montane oriole and Percival's oriole.